Breton and Celtic culture festival in the heart of the medieval town of Guérande

 In 1991, in partnership with the City of Guérande and the Festival Interceltique de Lorient, the event took on a new dimension with the creation of the Festival Celtique.
 Then, in 2003 and 2004, the festival evolved to become the Festival Celtiques de Guérande, before adopting its current name: Les Celtiques de Guérande.

-Les Celtiques de Guérande 2026 will take place from Friday, August 7 to Sunday, August 9 in the medieval town of Guérande.
-Three days of celebration around Breton and Celtic culture await festival-goers in the heart of the ramparts.
+The Celtiques de Guérande return from Friday, August 7th to Sunday, August 9th, 2026, in the walled city of Guérande.
+Three days of celebration centered around Breton and Celtic culture: concerts, fest-noz, a grand parade of Celtic circles and bagadoù within the ramparts, Breton dances, traditional games, and exhibitions.

 The festival takes place in the walled city of Guérande and on the Boulevard du Nord, at the foot of the medieval ramparts.